peterwittek/somoclu/src/Python/README.rst

 * Gaussian or bubble neighborhood functions.
 * Visualization of maps, including those that were trained outside of Python.

 The documentation is available on `Read the Docs <http://somoclu.readthedocs.org>`_.
-Further details are found in the following paper:
+Further details are found in the manuscript describing the library [1].

-Peter Wittek, Shi Chao Gao, Ik Soo Lim, Li Zhao (2015).
-Somoclu: An Efficient Parallel Library for Self-Organizing Maps. `arXiv:1305.1422 <http://arxiv.org/abs/1305.1422>`_.

 Usage
 -----